Develop knowledge to excel in a professional setting

-We have a novel physics program with a mission to demonstrate that physics is not for a select few, but can be enjoyed and understood by all that truly have an interest.
-We have a program that covers all the typical undergraduate courses generally found in physics programs such as mechanics, electricity and magnetism, thermodynamics and quantum theory.
+Our mission is to demonstrate that physics is not for a select few, but can be enjoyed and understood by all that truly have an interest.

-Dual Degree Program with Georgia Institute of Technology
+Physics B.S.
+(Dual Degree with Georgia Institute of Technology)

 Through an agreement between Georgia College and the Georgia Institute of Technology, students may begin their college education in this exciting, challenging, creative and student-centered environment.
 The Dual Degree Program comprises three years of study at Georgia College and two years of study at Georgia Tech.

-Although Georgia College students may transfer to any of several engineering schools, the majority enroll in the Dual Degree Program established between Georgia College and the Georgia Institute of Technology (GIT).
-In this program, the candidate completes 90 semester hours (about three years) at Georgia College.
 If students receive a good record in the Dual Degree courses, with particular emphasis on calculus and physics and receive a recommendation from the Dual Degree coordinator, their admittance to Georgia Tech is highly likely.
-However, the following point should be noted: At times, the enrollments in certain engineering majors at Ga Tech reach a critical level, and Georgia Tech reserves the right to place very high entrance requirements in those majors for its own students as well as for transfers.
-The Dual Degree Program is not recommended for international students since Georgia Tech rarely accepts undergraduate transfers on student visas.
-For more information see the Physics B.S.-Dual Degree Program with Georgia Institute of Technology part of the catalog.
+However, the following point should be noted: At times, the enrollments in certain engineering majors at Georgia Tech reach a critical level, and Georgia Tech reserves the right to place very high entrance requirements in those majors for its own students as well as for transfers.

 Key Benefits of this Degree